andreroggeri/playwright-playground/README.md

 - Dockerized execution.
 - Basic tests for a sample application.
 - Reporting and [traces](https://playwright.dev/docs/trace-viewer#introduction).
-- ESLint and Prettier for code style enforcement.
+- ESLint and Prettier for code style enforcement with git hooks.

 ## Setup